The extra mile in hospitality

 I went to the movies the other night with a few friends and we walked across to Italian eatery Caffé Centrale in Alma St for dinner afterwards.

 It was busy and we had not booked, but we were warmly greeted.
 A party had just departed and the table was quickly reset for us.
-We enjoyed bruschetta, handmade pasta, delicious made-on-site gelato, limoncello to finish and pleasant conversation with hosts Marco and Alessandro.
+We enjoyed bruschetta, handmade pasta, delicious made-on-site gelato, limoncello to finish and pleasant conversation with host Marco.

 It was well after 10pm by the time we made noises about leaving and staff began packing up. just at that moment, a few people appeared in the doorway.
 A man said hopefully.